ErpNetDocs/winclient/introduction/workspace-customization/working-with-fields.md

 # Working with Fields

-The <b>Fields</b> are the smallest units of information in @winclientfull.
+The <b>Fields</b> are the smallest units of information in @@winclientfull.
 Every Field contains information, describing its essence.
 Modify the fields to the way you need them in the Documents and Navigators – they could be hidden or visible, sorted in the order you created them, formatted according to the Form’s principles, or colored. <br>You can edit the Fields in the Change Current View mode (you will find it automatically activated after choosing the Customize Fields function).
 Access the Customize Fields from the <b>Command Ribbon >> View >> Customize Fields</b>

 ![View](pictures/view.png)